 Dwelling DP-3 Insurance is known as an open peril policy, meaning that it covers all potential perils except those specifically included in the policy.
 DP-3 rental property insurance is the most comprehensive choice and is best suited for non-owner-occupied homes and rental properties because it covers the most broad range of perils, including:

 - Power Failure

 - Governmental Action

 Request A Quote Today!

 If you rent out a vacation home or other investment property, rental property insurance is a must.
 With the amount of potential liabilities and risks that come with renting out a property, it is essential that you acquire the right amount of coverage for your property.
-Contact John M. Glover Insurance Agency today to request a quote for rental property insurance.
+Contact JMG Insurance Agency today to request a quote for rental property insurance.